Job offers and employment contracts

 You should not have to work more than the maximum weekly working hours, unless the additional hours are reasonable.

-For international students, check how many hours a week you can work on your visa with the Department of Immigration and Citizenship.
+For international students, check how many hours a week you can work on your visa with the Department of Immigration and Border Protection (DIBP).

 Taking time off work

-Depending on your type of employment, you are entitled to certain time off work:
+Depending on your type of employment, you are entitled to certain time off work.
+Find out about:

 Safety at work